WYOU: From dominance to third place

-For more than two decades, WDAU-TV's news department, headed by Powell, led news ratings in the Scranton area, while WBRE was the most-watched station in and around Wilkes-Barre.
+For more than two decades, WDAU-TV's news department, headed by Powell, led the news ratings in the Scranton area, while WBRE-TV was the most-watched station in and around Wilkes-Barre.
 Under Powell, the station provided extensive coverage of local politics and coverage of local and national events including 1957 U.S. Senate hearings into racketeering and the 1959 Knox Mine disaster.
 Most of the surviving aerial footage of the flooding brought by Hurricane Agnes was shot by channel 22; Powell arranged for the use of a helicopter owned by a coal businessman.
 WDAU-TV news commanded as much as 48 percent of news viewers in the market in the late 1960s and early 1970s.

 This changed when the third-rated station, WNEP-TV (channel 16), began a top-to-bottom overhaul of its news department in the mid-1970s in the mold of the successful Eyewitness News format as used by WABC-TV in New York City.
 As a result, over a period of several years, channel 16 climbed to the top while channel 22 fell to the bottom in the Northeastern Pennsylvania market.
 Though only slightly behind WBRE-TV, both stations combined had fewer viewers than channel 16's early evening news, which by 1981 commanded nearly half the audience and in 1984 was the highest-rated early evening newscast in a three-station TV market in the country.

 From 1982 to 1999, WDAU-TV/WYOU operated from a downtown Scranton building previously home to an S. S. Kresge Co. department store, as seen in this 1978 image.